How Long Does It Take to Send SAT Scores?

 However, as I said above, colleges themselves select how often to download new score reports, so they may not receive your scores right away; it could take up to a week for them to receive the scores.

-With the digital SAT, you’ll still be able to choose four colleges to send free score reports.
+With the digital SAT, you are still able to choose four colleges to send free score reports.
 You’ll still have until nine days after your exam date to add or change those colleges, and students with fee waivers will still be able to send unlimited score reports.
-And just like with the paper and pencil SAT, digital SAT scores will be sent to your free score report schools within 10 days of you receiving your official scores.

 Rushed Score Report: Is It Faster?